 All 33" condensing gas furnaces (92%+) are now approved to be vented down through a crawl space.
-Ensure a vent pipe drain kit, 51W18 (USA) or 15Z70 (Canada), is used as directed through the floor joists and into the crawl space.
-See the following figures.
+The following diagrams show the approved methods.
+Ensure a sanitary tee is used as directed for condensate control.

 Consult the vent tables for vent lengths and approved materials.